evanx/webserva/README.md

 We provide serverless virtual Redis servers via a client-authenticated HTTPS API with a subset of Redis commands.
 Consequently:
 - you can publish a keyspace via CDN for mass consumption
-- besides JSON, we intend enable custom transformations into HTML web views, e.g. for blog articles
+- besides JSON, we intend enable to custom transformations into HTML web views, e.g. for a blog
 - we should enable feedback data from web views to be recorded e.g. comments posted on a blog

-In the meantime, we just provide ad hoc virtual Redis servers with the following available perspectives:
+Currently we support the following perspectives only:
 - JSON data (can be a string)
 - HTML access console (currently the bare minimum)
 - CLI - plain text for interactive bash shell e.g. via our `curl` wrapper script